 No. If you are a victim, you are under no obligation to report the crime to law enforcement or any other campus professional.
 Many victims feel that reporting the crime, or simply disclosing it to another person, such as a family member, friend, or confidential advocate helps with healing, but only you can make this decision.
-You may also choose to report the incident to the Office for Student Conduct and Community Standards which can initiate a campus disciplinary investigation that does not have to involve law enforcement.
-UW-Madison may be required to investigate incidents of sexual assault, domestic violence, dating violence and/or stalking of which it is aware.
 You will not be denied access to any resources if you choose not to report to law enforcement.
 UW-Madison employees have an obligation to report to law enforcement or child protective services if a victim is under the age of 18.